 Once sealed, these arrests/charges/convictions should no longer show up on your background check.
 Though if you pick up new cases in the interim, it will delay the automatic sealing process.

-Below, our California labor and employment law attorneys discuss the following frequently asked questions (faq) about criminal history and job applications:
+Below, our California labor and employment law attorneys discuss the following topics re. criminal history and job applications.
+Also listen to our informative podcast:

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-California’s “Ban the Box” law applies to private employers in the state with 5 or more employees.3 The law will prohibit employers and business owners from asking about your criminal conviction history prior to making a conditional offer of employment.4
+California’s “Ban the Box” law applies to private employers in the state with five or more employees.3 The law will prohibit these employers and business owners from asking about your criminal conviction history prior to making a conditional offer of employment.4

 - A position for which a state or local agency is required by law to conduct a conviction history background check;